alpenhase83/prtg-pagerduty/README.md

 * Automatically resolve alerts when status returns to normal or paused in PRTG.

-* Pass Sensor Priority to PagerDuty for Event Rule Processing
+* Pass sensor priority to PagerDuty for event rule processing

 ## Build & Installation